-Current and prospective students will complete their Vanier application using ResearchNet, an online application system.
-Applicants to UBC must submit their complete application package via ResearchNet by the deadline.
+UBC Vanier applicants will complete their Vanier application using ResearchNet, an online application system.
+Applicants to UBC must submit their complete Vanier application package via ResearchNet by 12 noon PT on Thursday, 1 September 2022.
 Late applications will not be accepted.

 Applicants should refer to the Vanier CGS website for step-by-step application instructions.